-Source: The School District of Palm Beach County, Florida Comprehensive Annual Financial Report for the Fiscal Year Ending June 30, 2019.
+Source: Palm Beach County, Florida Annual Comprehensive Financial Report for the Fiscal Year Ending September 30, 2021; 2022 figures provided by the District.

 Tax Collection and Distribution by Tax Collector

 General.
 All real and tangible personal property taxes are based on assessed values as certified and delivered to the Tax Collector by the Property Appraiser as described above.
 The Tax Collector mails to each property owner on the tax roll a tax bill for the taxes levied by the various taxing authorities in the County.
 Taxes may be paid upon receipt of such bill with discounts at the rate of 4% if paid in the month of November, 3% if paid in the month of December, 2% if paid in the month of January, and 1% if paid in the month of February.
 Taxes paid during the month of March are without discount.
 Because of the discount in ad valorem taxes for payments made prior to March 1, taxes collected will likely never be 100% of the tax levy.